 - A service member who was missing in action or was captured in the line of duty and held by a hostile force

-- A service member who is likely to be discharged for a permanent and total disability that he or she is hospitalized or receiving outpatient treatment for (this change is effective Dec.
+- A service member who is likely to be discharged for a permanent and total disability that they are hospitalized or receiving outpatient treatment for (this change is effective Dec.
 23, 2006)

 Generally, children between the ages of 18 and 26 are eligible, and marriage does not affect their eligibility.